brenofelips/brenofelips/README.md

 ## Hi everyone I'm Breno Felipe 👋

-- 🔭 I’m currently working with Apache Kafka · Docker · ReactJS · Spring Framework · Java
+Hello!
+I am passionate about technology and always interested in learning something new.

-- 🌱 I’m currently learning about Microservices and Microfrontends
+I am a developer with over 3 years of experience working in software development using Java with Spring on the backend and ReactJS on the frontend.
+I have a degree in Systems Analysis and Development, and my goal is to specialize in backend development, applying clean architecture and domain-driven development (DDD) principles to deliver high-quality code, focusing on developing scalable and efficient solutions.

-- 💻 Software Developer at @radarsaude
+💻 Software Developer at @radarsaude

 ## My Skills: